senaonp/textShift/README.md

 ## feature wishlist
 - cipher types:
+  - swap at step sequence pair
+  - move character subset to step sequence indices
   - shift text subset at every step sequence
   - multiplicative shift text subset at every step sequence
   - for every set of characters of size x, shift the specified character indices in each set
   - for every set of characters of size x, multiply the specified character indices in each set
-  - swap at step sequence pair
   - copy text subset to index
   - substitution swap 2 characters within text
   - swap at offset of every instance of specified char